BLACK FRIDAY HUGE DEALS ON SOFTWARE UNTIL NOV 27TH

 Fortunately, high-quality lenses are available for high-end mirrorless and DLSR.
 Unfortunately, they are big, heavy, and expensive.

 Naturally, smartphones lack the capacity for a large, heavy, and expensive high-quality lens and must make do with something more practical.
-But, ironically, due to their tiny high-resolution sensors, they need a high-quality lens more than most.
+Ironically, however, due to their tiny high-resolution sensors, they need a higher-quality lens than most.

 More Megapixels for Marketing